 Intercom is not your typical live chat software.
-It’s a product that sits more in between email and live chat in terms of speed.
+It’s a conversational relationship platform that sits more in between email and live chat in terms of speed.
 Companies would often use it more as an easy to reach contact form than for instant replies.
 The website visitors usually need to enter their email addresses and then wait for an answer.
 With Intercom there’s even voice and video chat available.
 Apart from that, you can also send email campaigns through Intercom.
 Pricing starts at $53 per month and increases as your interactions increase.

 Their main selling point is the helpdesk solution.
 As you can imagine, it also includes live chat.
 They seem to have great personalization options as well as chat automation.
 And all of this is neatly integrated into the helpdesk application.
 A free plan makes it easy to start working with them.